spacedriveapp/spacedrive/docs/product/getting-started/terminology.md

 ### `Object`
-Objects are a fancy name for files, we call them Objects because we think them uniquely based on a cryptographic hash of the contents.
-Objects in Spacedrive can come in a wide variety of kinds to provide a broad range of understanding.
+Objects are a fancy name for files, we call them Objects because we identify them uniquely based on a cryptographic hash of the contents.
+Objects in Spacedrive can come in a wide variety of kinds to provide a broad range of context.
 [Learn more →](/docs/developers/architecture/objects)

 ### `Location`
 Locations are places Spacedrive will look for files, usually a directory on a mounted volume, but could also be a cloud service.
 [Learn more →](/docs/developers/architecture/locations)